Ed Gein

-Edward Theodore Gein (August 27, 1906 – July 26, 1984), also known as the Butcher of Plainfield and the Plainfield Ghoul, was an American murderer, serial killer, and body snatcher.
+Edward Theodore Gein (/giːn/ GEEN; August 27, 1906 – July 26, 1984), also known as the Butcher of Plainfield and the Plainfield Ghoul, was an American murderer and body snatcher.
 His crimes, committed around his hometown of Plainfield, Wisconsin, gathered widespread notoriety in 1957 after authorities discovered that he stole corpses from local graveyards and fashioned keepsakes from their bones and skin.
 He also confessed to killing two women: tavern owner Mary Hogan in 1954 and hardware store owner Bernice Worden in 1957.

 Gein was initially found unfit to stand trial and confined to a mental health facility.
-By 1968 he was judged competent to stand trial.
+By 1968, he was judged competent to stand trial.
 He was found guilty of the murder of Worden, but was found legally insane and thus was remanded to a psychiatric institution.

 Early life

 Childhood

 Edward Theodore Gein was born in La Crosse County, Wisconsin, on August 27, 1906, the second of two sons to George Philip Gein (1873–1940) and Augusta Wilhelmine Gein (née Lehrke; 1878–1945), both of German descent.
 Gein's only sibling was an older brother named Henry.
-Augusta, who was fervently religious and nominally Lutheran, frequently preached to her sons about the innate immorality of the world, the evils of drinking and her belief that all women were naturally promiscuous and instruments of the devil.
+Augusta, who was fervently religious and nominally Lutheran, frequently preached to her sons about the innate immorality of the world, the evils of drinking and her belief that all women were naturally promiscuous and instruments of the Devil.
 She reserved time every afternoon to read to them from the Bible, usually selecting verses from the Old Testament and the Book of Revelation concerning death, murder, and divine retribution.
 Gein idolized and eventually became obsessed with his mother.

 In La Crosse, Gein's father worked as a carpenter, tanner, and firefighter.
 He also owned a local grocery store but soon sold the business and left the city with his family to live on a 155 acre farm in the town of Plainfield, Wisconsin, which became their permanent residence.
 Gein's father was known to be a violent alcoholic who regularly beat both of his sons.
 This caused Ed's ears to ring when his father beat him on the head.
 Augusta took advantage of the farm's isolation by turning away outsiders who could have influenced her sons.